 The goal of every website is to build trust in your brand.
 Original photos accomplish that in a split second.

 Choose an accent font that looks great in bold along with a readable body font.
-The body font should be cross browser friendly.
+The body font should be cross browser and cross platform friendly.
 Yes, you can download customized fonts nowadays, but the hassle isn’t worth it.
 It’s best to choose a font that can be used on your website and on the software you’re using.
 Most viewers aren’t fontography specialists–so they won’t know the difference anyways.

 To make life easier, use Google Fonts.

 Icons date your website back to the 2010s when web designers went icon crazy.
 Some designers would disagree, but here at Red Cliff, we do our best to avoid using icons unless it’s necessary.
 When we do, we use customized icons for a streamlined look.

 Good web designers know that our eyes need a break when it comes to color.
 So we choose one main color (a bold, branding color) and add an additional 1-3 coordinating colors.
 Note: Your set of colors doesn’t include white, black or shades of gray, which are the three neutral colors that go along with every website color palette.

 A website needs balance.
 Mix-up the chosen colors to avoid an in-your-face approach.
 Vary the colors by using different opacities, which causes less stress on the eyes.